Common Career Mistakes and How to Avoid Them

 Negativity

-- Refocus on Positivity: Embrace that there are positives to your job even when you’re feeling overwhelmed
+- Focus on Positivity: Acknowledge all the good aspects to your character when you’re overwhelmed

-- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for assistance.
+- Find help whenever you can Get a mentor’s guidance or to ask colleagues for guidance.

 Overcommitting Workload

-The majority of the time, commitment to too much can lead to burnout, mistakes and internal resentment.
-While it’s necessary to work hard, commitment beyond one’s capacity can result in less efficiency and expected results.
+Overcommitting can lead to burnout, mistakes and internal resentment.
+While it’s essential to apply oneself but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and less desirable results.

 - Practicing Time Management Techniques